tum-esm/em27-retrieval-pipeline/README.md

 -   `filter.movingWindowSizeMinutes` is the size of the window that is used for the rolling average to smooth the data
 -   `filter.outputStepSizeMinutes` is the time between data points in the output data (`2` means there will be a row every two minutes - when there is any data after filtering).
--   An explanation on the `filter.cases` can be found in the Master Thesis of Nico Nachtigall (NAS: `/tuei/esm/Thesis/Masterarbeiten/2020 MA Nico Nachtigall/Nachtigall_MasterThesis_final.pdf`)
+-   An explanation of the `filter.cases` can be found in the Master Thesis of Nico Nachtigall (NAS: `/tuei/esm/Thesis/Masterarbeiten/2020 MA Nico Nachtigall/Nachtigall_MasterThesis_final.pdf`)

 <br/>